Usually I just drink my whisky straight without any additives (besides

 - 4-5 oz bourbon

-- 1 oz Maple Syrup (I like the maple syrup because it keeps the texture of the drink nice and smooth.
+- 1 oz Maple Syrup ( I like the maple syrup because it keeps the texture of the drink nice and smooth.
 Adding sugar can make it gritty)

-- fresh orange peel (About twice the area of the opening of a Glencairn and don’t forget to bend and roll the orange peel to release the oils).
+- fresh orange peel (About twice the area of the opening of a Glencairn and don’t forget to

 - 5 drops Angostura bitters